Extremis: Marvel Cinematic Universe

 Iron Man's armor and origin as depicted in the 2008 Marvel Cinematic Universe film Iron Man closely resemble those introduced in Extremis.
 Based on his work on the story arc, artist Adi Granov was brought on as a producer for the film, who went on to create the final designs for Iron Man's armor.
 "Extremis and Beyond" is included as a special feature on the DVD release.
-In other featurettes, Adi Granov and Warren Ellis are interviewed on the origin, the suits, John Pillinger (the interviewer), and the suit being on a crate, not a briefcase.

-The Extremis storyline serves as the primary source material for the 2013 film Iron Man 3, with characters Maya Hansen and Aldrich Killian being adapted and characters like Mallen being merged with Eric Savin.
-Although the exact nature of Extremis is subtly changed, the key powers of enhanced strength and fire generation remain, although the enhanced soldiers are not as powerful as Mallen was in the comics, as Tony Stark is able to fight them with remote-controlled armors rather than being required to give himself Extremis to face each one on an equal footing.
+The Extremis storyline serves as the primary source material for the 2013 film Iron Man 3, with characters Maya Hansen and Aldrich Killian being adapted and elements of characters like Mallen being incorporated into Eric Savin.
+Although the exact nature of Extremis is subtly changed, the key powers of enhanced strength and fire generation remain, although the enhanced soldiers are not as powerful as Mallen.